 For the Fallback to GTPv1 scenario as specified in 3GPP TS 29.274 [23] clause 7.10, the new SGSN/MME shall send the related GTPv1 request message with the peer SGSN IP address on the Gn/Gp interface after receiving the GTPv2 response message with Cause "Fallback to GTPv1".
-The new SGSN may need to make another DNS query to obtain the peer SGSN IP address on the Gn/Gp interface if not yet available.
+The new MME/SGSN shall make another DNS query to obtain the peer SGSN IP address on the Gn/Gp interface if that address is not available.
+The A/AAAA query shall be used to obtain the peer SGSN IP address on the Gn/Gp interface.